Rita Asfour: Academia and public television

 The exhibition lasted six months, and the opening ceremony was accompanied by ballet students from the university dance department, as well as a parade by professional showgirls displaying the usual costumes and feathers.
 The Exhibition Guide was named by Dr. Tracy, titled, “Rita Asfour – Her Way!”

-In 2017, PBS in Las Vegas aired a half-hour documentary about Rita’s life, titled, “Rita Asfour: Art Her Way.”
+In 2017, PBS in Las Vegas aired a half-hour documentary about Asfour’s life, titled, “Rita Asfour: Art Her Way.”

-Later in 2021, Rita was featured in a one-hour Vegas PBS documentary about showgirls, titled, “The Showgirl: A Las Vegas Icon.”
+Later in 2021, Asfour was featured in a one-hour Vegas PBS documentary about showgirls, titled, “The Showgirl: A Las Vegas Icon.”

-The recognition by Academia at the university and by public television was a noteworthy statement, in and by itself, that Rita found very pleasing.
+The recognition by both public television, and by academia at the university, was a noteworthy statement that Asfour found very pleasing.